-However, the raw materials of precise ceramics are synthetic high-quality powders, which is a breakthrough in traditional ceramic clay.
-The “well selected raw materials” endow precise ceramics with more good qualities and functions.
+However, the raw materials of precision ceramics are synthetic high-quality powders, which is a breakthrough in traditional ceramic clay.
+The “well selected raw materials” endow precision ceramics with more good qualities and functions.

 The structure of traditional ceramic is decided by the composition of the clay.
 The ceramics from different origins have various textures.
-Because of the using of different raw materials, traditional ceramics tend to have more complicated chemical structures and compositions.
+Because of the use of different raw materials, traditional ceramics tend to have more complicated chemical structures and compositions.
 Besides, traditional ceramic has more impurities both in type and quantity.
 The microstructure of traditional ceramics is not even with multiple pores.
 Therefore, it’s harder to control the quality of traditional ceramic products.

-However, dry molding and wet molding can only be suitable for precise ceramics when organic additions are added to the raw materials of high-purity powders.
-Precise ceramics still need more processing after firing under a higher sintering temperature, from 2192℉ to 3992℉according to different materials.
-From the perspective of preparation procedures, precise ceramics overcome the limits of traditional ceramics.
-Moreover, there are many advanced technologies used in precise ceramics, such as vacuum sintering, protective atmosphere sintering, hot pressing, hot and high-temperature isostatic pressing, and so on.
+However, dry molding and wet molding can only be suitable for precision ceramics when organic additions are added to the raw materials of high-purity powders.
+Precision ceramics still need more processing after firing under a higher sintering temperature, from 2192℉ to 3992℉according to different materials.
+From the perspective of preparation procedures, precision ceramics overcome the limits of traditional ceramics.
+Moreover, there are many advanced technologies used in precision ceramics, such as vacuum sintering, protective atmosphere sintering, hot pressing, hot and high-temperature isostatic pressing, and so on.